Pan-Fried Split Pea Hand Pies

 Step 16:

-Bring the peas to a boil and turn down the fire!
-You need to cook peas with the lid slightly open - like milk, it tries to escape
+Bring the peas to a boil and turn down the heat!
+Cook them with the lid slightly ajar — like milk, they love to boil over.

 Step 17:

-Salt the peas and cook until softened.
-Good peas boil themselves to a state of puree
+Salt the peas and cook until soft.
+Good peas break down into a purée on their own.

 Step 18: